-TheIDE is not only intended to be only IDE for Ultimate++ purpose.
+TheIDE is not only intended to be only IDE for U++ purpose.
 It works well with standardized C++.
-Currently with embedded compiler on Microsoft Windows TheIDE fully supports C++11 and C11.
+Currently with embedded compiler on Microsoft Windows TheIDE fully supports C++20 and C17.
 On GNU/Linux the capability is similar due to usage of operating system bundled compiler.
 Please notice that projects created on one system can be easily moved to another without any modification.
 If you don't know what is compiler I hasten to explain.
 It is a program that translates your code into a format that is understandable by your computer.

 One of the biggest advantage of TheIDE is that it is an open source project.
 For the long term perspective, it contributed to the maturity and stability.
 It was also created by people from different cultures that had got their own ideas to improve IDE.

 Open source is not only the factor that improves productivity.
 It is also a good source of knowledge.You can freely study and change the code From my own experience it is a big thing, because it allows you to learn faster.
 On the occasion, you absorb good coding style and learn how big code base works and individual element interacts with each other.
 This knowledge is very important for further programmers.

 You can download TheIDE completely for free from our website.
 If you are beginner, we highly recommended to download stable releases.
 It is mostly safer and more polished that nightly builds.